Usage

 All other actions need the first domain only.

-The parameter show shows details.
+The parameter show shows details of a single certificate.

 [APPPATH]/cm.sh show www.example.com